Enabling Harmonized Scheduling

 Consider the following example.
 You want a backup policy to create backups of your file systems 1 time a day, to keep 3 daily backups in the backup chain, and also to keep one of the created backups for 2 weeks.
 In this case, you create 2 schedules when configuring the backup policy settings — daily and weekly:

-- In the daily scheduling settings, you select hours and days when backups must be created (for example, 7:00 AM; Working Days), and specify a number of days for which you want to keep daily restore points in a backup chain (for example, 3).
+- In the daily scheduling settings, you select hours and days when backups will be created (for example, 7:00 AM; Working Days), and specify a number of days for which you want to keep daily restore points in a backup chain (for example, 3).

 Veeam Backup for AWS will propagate these settings to the schedule of a less-frequent schedule (which is the weekly schedule in our example).

-- In the weekly scheduling settings, you specify which one of the backups created by the daily schedule must be retained for a longer period, and choose for how long you want to keep the selected backup.
+- In the weekly scheduling settings, you specify which one of the backups created by the daily schedule will be retained for a longer period, and choose for how long you want to keep the selected backup.

 For example, if you want to keep the daily restore point created on Monday for 2 weeks, you select 7:00 AM, Monday and specify 14 days to keep in the weekly schedule settings.